The Funk & Wagnalls Encyclopedia Set

 Brentano's Bookstore Newspaper Ad Exerpt - Dec.
 5, 1961

 The ad at the right shows that at some point, the Golden Book Encyclopedia was made available for sale in retail stores.
 This ad corresponds with Christmas sales.
-Note that this version is clothbound and doesn't have the poor cellophane covering.
+Note that this version is clothbound and doesn't have the poor quality cellophane covering over paper.

-Click on the Button to see the many sets of the Golden Book Encyclopedia on eBay
+Click on the Button to see the sets of the Golden Book Encyclopedia on eBay.

 The Golden Book Picture Atlas of the World

 Below are photos of my restored Picture Atlas, again bound by the late Jytte Beatty.
 After all of these years since 1960, this information is still quite valid.
 Of course there is higher technology and higher populations today, not to mention higher oceans.
-But the general climates, the lay of the land, the crops grown and minerals and ores mined are pretty much the same.
+But the general climates, the lay of the land, the crops grown and minerals and ores mined, and the people are pretty much the same.
 I haven't found any large newspaper ads for this set.

 An Original Set of the Golden Book Picture Atlas of the World